-As to the third point, what follows here in the paper is about the isolated crowding task.
+3) As to the third of the points listed above, what follows here in the paper is about the isolated crowding task.
 For that, the statement in the header sounds sensible enough and suffices as a rule-of-thumb, as originally intended.
 We can do better, however.
 The amazing robustness and generality across configurations of that rule suggests there is something much more fundamental about it.
-Starting with Pelli (2008), authors now tend to call it a law rather than a mere rule, equal in rank to other laws of psychophysics like Weber's law, Riccò's law, Bloch's law, etc. Now the requirements for a law as, e.g., standardly applied in classical physics are higher.
+Starting with Pelli et al. (2007) and Pelli (2008), and in particular its discussion by Pelli & Tillman (2008), authors now frequently (and with good reason) consider it a law rather than a mere rule of thumb, equal in rank to other laws of psychophysics like Weber's law, Riccò's law, Bloch's law, etc. Now the requirements for a law as, e.g., standardly applied in classical physics are higher.
 One requirement is generality, but this is obviously a given, at least for the isolated crowding task.
 Another requirement, however, concerns the mathematical formulation.
 Not only should the mathematical description of a real-world dependency fit the empirical data, it must crucially also fulfil certain a-priori, theoretical constraints: namely to make sense for the obvious cases.
-I.e. it must obey boundary conditions.
+I.e., it must obey boundary conditions.
 As a trivial example, in the equation specifying the distance of the earth to the moon in the elliptical orbit, that distance may vary but it must not be negative, and better not be zero.
 Or, for Weber's law, zero intensity must be excluded for the principled reason that Weber's ratio is undefined there (and the law further breaks down near the absolute threshold as explained by a statistical model by Barlow, 1957).
-Riccò's law must be constrained to the area in which energy summation takes place.
-Lack of such constraints is where the mathematical formulation in the header fails.
+Riccò's law must be constrained to the area in which energy summation takes place, etc. Lack of such constraints is where the mathematical formulation in the header fails.